-This Proxy/Voting Instruction Card is Solicited on Behalf of The Board of Directors for the 2005 Annual Meeting of Stockholders
+This Proxy/Voting Instruction Card is Solicited on Behalf of The Board of Directors for the 2006 Annual Meeting of Stockholders

-The undersigned hereby constitutes and appoints W. Burks Terry and John H. Mullan, and each of them, attorneys and P proxies with full power of substitution, to represent the undersigned and to vote all shares of Common Stock, \$1.00 par R value, of Northrop Grumman Corporation (the "Company"), that the undersigned would be entitled to vote if personally present at the 2005 Annual Meeting of Stockholders of the Company to be held on Tuesday, May 17, 2005 at 8:00 a.m.

-O (Pacific Daylight Time) at The Space Technology Presentation Center, One Space Park, Redondo Beach, California 90278, and at any and all adjournments or postponements thereof (the "Meeting"), as herein specified (or, if no direction X 90278, and at any and an adjournments of postponential discretion upon any other matter that may properly come before
+The undersigned hereby constitutes and appoints W. Burks Terry and John H. Mullan, and each of them, attorneys and proxies with full power of substitution, to represent the undersigned and to vote all shares of Common Stock, \$1.00 par value, of Northrop Grumman Corporation (the "Company"), that the undersigned would be entitled to vote if personally present at the 2006 Annual Meeting of Stockholders of the Company to be held on Wednesday, May 17, 2006, at 10:00 a.m.
+(Pacific Daylight Time) at The Space Technology Presentation Center, One Space Park, Redondo Beach, California 90278, and at any and all adjournments or postponements thereof (the "Meeting"), as herein specified (or, if no direction is given, "FOR" the nominees) and in such proxyholder's discretion upon any other matter that may properly come before the Meeting.

-Y the Meeting.

 THIS PROXY WILL BE VOTED AS DIRECTED.
-IF NOT OTHERWISE DIRECTED, THIS PROXY WILL BE VOTED "FOR" PROPOSALS 1, 2, 3 AND 4 AND "AGAINST" PROPOSAL 5.
+IF NOT OTHERWISE DIRECTED, THIS PROXY WILL BE VOTED "FOR" PROPOSALS 1, 2 AND 3 AND AGAINST PROPOSAL 4.